 He felt ashamed of what he had done and decided to go to Nineveh as God had asked him to.
 There he told the people what had happened to him, and that God would destroy their city in fourty days if they would not stop doing bad things.
 The people listened to him and decided to become better and to obey God.

-When God saw that, he decided to spare the city of Ninoveh and not destroy it.
-That made Jonathan angry because after all, these people were Israel’s enemies, and he would have liked to see Niniveh destroyed.
+When God saw that, he decided to spare the city of Nineveh and not destroy it.
+That made Jonathan angry because after all, these people were Israel’s enemies, and he would have liked to see Nineveh destroyed.
 God explained to him that He loves all human beings and that He doesn’t want to destroy them when they are trying to be good.

 VBS craft activities